JeroenSchols/COMSET-GISCUP/README.md

 COMSETsystem requires JAVA 8 or up.

 When you clone the project Maven should be supported.
 If it is not, that is no problem, as it is quite easy.
 Netbeans usually suports it right away.
-In intellij you can just follow the following link.
+In Intellij you can just follow the following link.

 https://www.jetbrains.com/help/idea/maven-support.html